-Golden State Killer Sentenced To Life In Prison
+Golden State Killer Sentenced To Life In Prison Without Possibility Of Parole

 Joseph James DeAngelo, now 74, admitted to committing more than a dozen murders in the 1970s and '80s after investigators identified him as a suspect using public genealogy websites to trace his DNA.